 We were thrilled to have six amazingly brave girls aged only 13 and 14 from East London swim the channel in July to raise funds for CPAG.
-They completed their swim successfully, and have already raised over £6,600.
-Please support them
+They completed their swim successfully, and raised over £8,000.

 Given the time they needed to spend training, we are hugely grateful to these inspirational young girls for putting so much effort into supporting our work.
 No doubt the hard work behind the scenes from their tireless parents have gone a long way to making this remarkable achievement possible .... we thank them all!